SLIIT-HCI/marking-scripts/README.md

 ## Cleanup Code 01

 Script to organize files inside student submissions for IP module which will make marking easier.
 When we download a set of student submissions for an IP assignment, it will give us a .zip file.
 The structure of the files and folders organized inside that .zip file is represented in the Overall Structure Diagram below.
+For marking, need to open individual submissions one by one including folder navigation.
+From this script, the files need to be marked can be filtered out named with student ID and can be categorized files as needed (ex: files of Question 1, files of Question 2, etc or .docs files, .pdf files, etc).
+This will save time.
 <br><br>
 Video Guide : https://web.microsoftstream.com/video/820442b1-3891-4a58-8b10-52622989e662 <br>